bigmlcom/bigmler/docs/index.rst

-                                    numbers to include in the dataset --model-fields MODEL_FIELDS         Comma-separated list of input fields (predictors) to create the model --dataset-attributes PATH           Path to a file containing a JSON expression with attributes to be used as arguments in create dataset calls --model-attributes PATH             Path to a file containing a JSON expression with attributes to be used as arguments in create model calls --json-filter PATH                  Path to a file containing a JSON expression to filter the source --lisp-filter PATH                  Path to a file containing a LISP expression
+                                    numbers to include in the dataset --model-fields MODEL_FIELDS         Comma-separated list of input fields (predictors) to create the model --source-attributes PATH            Path to a file containing a JSON expression with attributes to be used as arguments in create source calls --dataset-attributes PATH           Path to a file containing a JSON expression with attributes to be used as arguments in create dataset calls --model-attributes PATH             Path to a file containing a JSON expression with attributes to be used as arguments in create model calls --ensemble-attributes PATH          Path to a file containing a JSON expression with attributes to be used as arguments in create ensemble calls --evaluation-attributes PATH        Path to a file containing a JSON expression with attributes to be used as arguments in create evaluation calls --batch_prediction-attributes PATH  Path to a file containing a JSON expression with attributes to be used as arguments in create batch prediction calls --json-filter PATH                  Path to a file containing a JSON expression to filter the source --lisp-filter PATH                  Path to a file containing a LISP expression